 Most people regard Ethiopia as the original birthplace of coffee.
 It is the place where the ‘coffea arabica’ tree first started to grow at scale.
-Ethiopia grows a large amount of coffee, so flavor-wise it can be a bit of a mixed bag; however, some of the best coffee from Ethiopia are complex delicate, and tea-like.
+Ethiopia grows a large amount of coffee, so flavor-wise it can be a bit of a mixed bag; however, some of the best coffee from Ethiopia are complex delicate, tea-like, with a medium body.

 The cupping notes I most commonly see from Ethiopia are floral, citrus fruit, and bergamot.
 You most commonly see Ethiopian coffees from an area called Yigracheffe.
 I would say this is a good example of a place where you can see a real mixed bag of quality, but if a good Yirgacheffe gets into the hands of a good roaster, both Ethiopian washed, and naturally processed coffees can be extremely delicious.